 Before we meet, please read the posts below and be sure that you have a solid resume prepared according to my Career Tips Handout in the right hand column of this page, as well as a Pressfolios or Wordpress site with your clips, and a solid Linkedin profile.

 Clean up your social media presence and get your Twitter feed up and running and tweet some smart things.
 (I recently had an editor tell me she would have hired a student, but that she wished he was a better tweeter.)
-You can get a resume review with Julie or Lucy out in the Hub; they'll be posting their schedule in the Monday Memo.

 I want to see the package that you'd be sending out, and we'll make sure it best represents you and your work.